LuciusCF/Fantasy/content/zh/authors/xinjie/_index.md

 ---
 # Display name
-title: 王心洁
+title: 王一斐

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 东魔
+role:

 # Organizations/Affiliations
 organizations:
-- name: 五绝
+- name: 神秘人物
   url: ""

 # Short bio (displayed in user profile at end of posts)